Automattic/isolated-block-editor/README.md

 ### Extending

 Custom behaviour can be added through child components.
 These components will have access to the `isolated/editor` store, as well as to the editor instance versions of `core/block-editor`.

+## Releasing

+To make a release, ensure you are on the trunk branch.
+Do not update the version number in `package.json` - the release process will do this for you.
+Then run:

+`GITHUB_TOKEN=<TOKEN> yarn dist`